melonproject-archive/documentation/chapters/investor.md

 - The caller must own a quantity of Melon Fund shares greater or equal to the quantity requested for redemption: `balances[msg.sender] >= shareQuantity`

-NOTE: Investors are responsible for having sufficient quantities of ETH in their Investor address to successfully call invest or redeem functions! (should we give indications/guidelines on gas requirements for specific functions?)
+## Notes

-Maybe put this in the fund.md:
+NOTE: Investors are responsible for having sufficient quantities of ETH in their Investor address to successfully call invest or redeem functions!

 NOTE: Sending tokens directly to the address of the fund will cause spurious results in the calculation of the NAV and should be avoided.